kibihrchak/kibihrchak.github.io/_posts/analysis/2020-05-25-take-on-linux-gcc-cc-comp.md

 1. Standard C libraries don't start with `lib`.

-Quick look on Linux shared library versioning -
+As for the shared library and their symbols versioning, here are the notes -

 1. Linker uses library represented with latest library (one represented by linker name).